chrisabrams/highlight-nearest-link-on-click/README.md

 ##F.A.Q.
 Clicking in the sidebar on the right is not going to trigger the anchor tags, as the sidebar is designed as a visual aid and I didn't want to get all recursive..

-##Project Tech Info.
-If you want to be able to build the project or run tests, you'll need Node 0.8.1 or greater installed.
-Make sure to run

-	npm install

-to make sure you have the project's dependencies for building & tests.

 ##Running
 Open the index.html file to see the project.